Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

-This rulebook governs Season 10 of the UK & Ireland Circuit.
-All players who compete in the UK & Ireland Circuit agree to follow the rules outlined in this document.
+This rulebook governs the 2026/27 season of the IEC.
+All players who compete in the IEC agree to follow the rules outlined in this document.
 For any questions please contact the tournament officials and defer to their judgement.

-For contact purposes please join the: [UK & Ireland Circuit Discord](https://ukicircuit.com/league)
+For contact purposes please reach out through rafithrottir@rafithrottir.is

 # 1.0 Definitions

-- **Endpoint Esports LTD:** An Esports Organisation based in Sheffield, UK and the owners of the UK & Ireland Circuit ****
+- **RÍSÍ:** The Icelandic Esports Association, and the owners and organizers of IEC ****
-- **UKIC:** The UK & Ireland Circuit, a grass-roots tournament and community platform
+- **IEC:** The Icelandic Esports Circuit, a series of local tournaments for the Icelandic esports community
-- **Masters:** The top Division within the UKIC
+- **Mótaröð Ljósleiðarans:** The official local name for the IEC
-- **Participants:** Teams and players who participate in UKIC
+- **Participants:** Teams and players who participate in IEC
 - **Team Core:** A team’s core consists of three (3) players out of the five (5) players at a minimum
-- **Tournament Officials:** Referees and other Officials involved in operating UKIC
+- **Tournament Officials:** Referees and other Officials involved in operating IEC
-- **UKIC Partners:** Organisations that are involved with and supporting UKIC
+- **IEC Partners:** Organisations that are involved with and supporting the IEC (Mótaröð Ljósleiðarans)
 - **Counter-Strike 2 (CS2):** The game title utilised for the competition
-- **LAN Finals:** The final of the competition hosted in the United Kingdom
+- **LAN Finals:** The final of the competition hosted in Iceland
 - **Publisher’s Rights:** The rights held by the game publisher (Valve) in relation to the UKIC event
 - **Communication:** The means of communication used by the Tournament Officials, participants, and partners, such as discord, chat, or voice communication
-- **Prize Money:** The monetary rewards given to the winning teams of UKIC
+- **Prize Money:** The monetary rewards given to the winning teams of IEC
-- **Match Broadcasting:** The broadcasting of UKIC matches through online platforms such as streaming services
+- **Match Broadcasting:** The broadcasting of IEC matches through online platforms such as streaming services
-- **Rights:** The rights held by UKIC in relation to the broadcasting and promotion of UKIC matches
+- **Rights:** The rights held by IEC in relation to the broadcasting and promotion of IEC matches
 - **Valve Corporation (Valve):** The publisher of Counter-Strike 2 (CS2)
 - **Valve Regional Standings (VRS):** The official system for ranking the performance of Rosters published by Valve, provided for the respective regions and applied at the designated Invite Date
 - **Valve Tournament Operating Requirements (TOR):** The official requirements to operate any event in the Counter-Strike 2 (CS2) ecosystem, created and operated by Valve